Firefighting in the United States: Organization

-U.S. firefighters work under the auspices of fire departments (also commonly called fire protection districts, fire divisions, fire companies, fire bureaus, and fire-rescue companies, etc).
+U.S. firefighters work under the auspices of fire departments (also commonly called fire protection districts, fire divisions, fire companies, fire bureaus, and fire-rescue companies, etc.).
 These departments are generally organized as local or county government subsidiaries, special-purpose district entities or not-for-profit corporations.
 They may be funded by the parent government, through millage, fees for services, fundraising or charitable contributions.
-Some state governments and the federal government operate fire departments to protect their wildlands, e.g., California Department of Forestry and Fire Protection (CAL FIRE), New Jersey Forest Fire Service, USDA Forest Service – Fire and Aviation Management.
+Some state governments and the federal government operate fire departments to protect their wildlands, e.g., California Department of Forestry and Fire Protection (CAL FIRE), New Jersey Forest Fire Service, USDA Forest Service – Wildland Firefighting Workforce and Forest Service Aviation.
 Many military installations, major airports and large industrial facilities also operate their own fire departments.

 A small number of U.S. fire departments are privatized, that is, operated by for-profit corporations on behalf of public entities.
-Knox County, Tennessee, is among the largest public entities protected by privatized fire departments.
+Knox County, Tennessee is among the largest public entities protected by privatized fire departments.

 Most larger urban areas have career firefighters.
 Most rural areas have volunteer or paid on-call firefighters.
 Smaller towns and suburban areas may have either.
 74% of career firefighters are in departments that protect 25,000 or more people.
 95% of volunteer firefighters are in departments that protect fewer than 25,000 people and more than half of these are in small, rural departments protecting fewer than 2,500 people.
 Departments range in size from a handful of firefighters to over 11,400 sworn firefighters and 4,600 additional personnel in the New York City Fire Department.
 These additional personnel include uniformed emergency medical technicians (EMTs) and paramedics.
 Many U.S. fire departments have emergency medical service corps (EMS), which may be structurally separate from or combined with their firefighting operations, including firefighters cross-trained as EMTs and paramedics.